-In Alabama, a DUI arrest triggers both a criminal case and a Department of Public Safety administrative case.
-Because even a “first offense” DUI arrest can lead to substantial fines, court costs, jail time, and mandatory driver license suspension or revocation, anyone arrested for a DUI offense needs a qualified and experienced attorney protecting their rights.
+In Alabama, a DUI arrest triggers both a criminal case and an Alabama Law Enforcement Agency (ALEA) administrative case.
+Because even a “first offense” DUI arrest can lead to substantial fines, court costs, potential jail time, mandatory probation, and mandatory driver license suspension, anyone arrested for a DUI offense needs a qualified and experienced attorney protecting their rights.

 There are different BAC standards for persons operating a commercial motor vehicle or a school bus or day care bus.
 The legal limit is .04% BAC for commercial vehicle drivers and .02% BAC for bus drivers and day care drivers.
 Note that these blood alcohol levels are very low amounts of alcohol, and equal only 4/10 or 2/10 of 1% alcohol in a person’s bloodstream at the time of the test.